garrocelso-cole/web-colegio-celsogarro/src/assets/fonts/Dancing_Script/README.txt

 If your app fully supports variable fonts, you can now pick intermediate styles that aren’t available as static fonts.
-Not all apps support variable fonts, and in those cases you can use the static font files for Dancing Script: static/DancingScript-Regular.ttf static/DancingScript-Medium.ttf static/DancingScript-SemiBold.ttf
+Not all apps support variable fonts, and in those cases you can use the static font files for Lucida Sans: static/DancingScript-Regular.ttf static/DancingScript-Medium.ttf static/DancingScript-SemiBold.ttf